involveMINT App Design

 My Dashboard

-To accommodate a variety of circumstances that many merchants of the involveMint app may find themselves, we provided a means to both adjust how many TimeCredits can be accepted as well as how quickly that amount is being utilized by customers, known as the Depletion Rate.
-This percentage of depletion tells merchants if more or less TimeCredits should be accepted over the course of 30 calendar days.
+How many TimeCredits should a merchant accept from the patrons of their business?
+Can that amount be adjusted, at will?
+To accommodate a variety of circumstances that many merchants of the involveMint app may find themselves, we allow merchants to adjust how many TimeCredits can be accepted per month.
+We also display the utilization rate of those budgeted credits, known as the Depletion Rate.
+This percentage of depletion tells merchants if its in their best interest to have more or less TimeCredits accepted over the course of 30 calendar days.

-To accommodate a variety of circumstances that many merchants of the involveMint app may find themselves, we provided a means to both adjust how many TimeCredits can be accepted as well as how quickly that amount is being utilized by customers, known as the Depletion Rate.
-This percentage of depletion tells merchants if more or less TimeCredits should be accepted over the course of 30 calendar days.
+How many TimeCredits should a merchant accept from the patrons of their business?
+Can that amount be adjusted, at will?
+To accommodate a variety of circumstances that many merchants of the involveMint app may find themselves, we allow merchants to adjust how many TimeCredits can be accepted per month.
+We also display the utilization rate of those budgeted credits, known as the Depletion Rate.
+This percentage of depletion tells merchants if its in their best interest to have more or less TimeCredits accepted over the course of 30 calendar days.

-Managing Receipts
+Customer Receipts

 When something is purchased by a customer then a receipt is issued, notifying both patron and merchant in the app.
 Most receipts are tagged as "Active" and remain so until it's used to redeem a product or service by the merchant.
 Once redeemed, receipts are archived but still within view in case a merchant needs to refer to a previous transaction.